M1LNES/PIA-E/docs/docs/04 - API docs/Restricted Endpoints/comments.md

 {
   "message": "Comment created",
   "comment": {
-    "id": 1,
+    "commentId": 1,
-    "post": 123,
+    "postId": 123,
-    "description": "This is my comment on the post.", "created_at": null, // Setting null so live-update knows on frontend how to render new comment "username": "user123"
+    "content": "This is my comment on the post.", "createdAt": "", // Setting "" so live-update knows on frontend how to render new comment "username": "user123"
   }
 }